jasonsbeer/Amiga-2000-EATX/README.md

 This change means other external video signals on the original Amiga are not available on this project.
 These missing signals are intended to support external Genlocks, video editors, etc. Most of these signals are still available on the internal video slot with the exception of COMP and COMPSYNC.
 In order to simplify the design, the COMP and COMPSYNC signals have been removed.
 The composite output of the Amiga 2000 is monochrome only and is not likely to be missed.

 There are two options for the VDAC (VIDIOT) circuit.
 The first is to make use of an existing VIDIOT by soldering it to the VIDIOT socket.
 The second option is to supply the circuitry shown on the PCB in the "VIDIOT CIRCUIT" silk screen.
 You may use either option, but not both.
-Either should work equally well.
 It is recommended to use only high quality resistors with 1% tolerance in the VIDIOT replacement circuit.

-Lastly, there is a header to support a Raspberry Pi Zero for the purpose of implementing the Pi to HDMI video project directly on the board.
-If you wish to use the Pi as an HDMI video output source, install the components of the circuit indicated in the Pi -> HDMI silkscreen area.
-If you intend to use only the Raspberry Pi for video output, you do not need to install the VIDIOT or VIDIOT replacment circuit.

 ### Memory
-The original 256x4 DRAMs have been replaced by a single SRAM.
+The original 256k x 4 DRAMs have been replaced by a single SRAM.

 ### Audio Output
 The original left/right RCA jacks of the Amiga have been replaced by a 3.5mm stereo audio jack.